Visiting Zion in December

 Backpacking in december

-Zion in December hiking backpackingBackpacking in December in Zion is not for the faint of heart or the inexperienced as this activity can be treacherous if very rewarding.
-Zion is a world-class backpacking destination as the landscape you are hiking through is truly spectacular.
-Zion, however, has different and stricter regulations compared to other national parks on their backpacking policies, so it’s important to understand the rules before you set out.
-The park limits group size and campsites so that you must reserve each back country campsite with a separate permit.
-This means that you will have less flexibility in the back country to change plans as you must make it to your campsite by that night.
+Zion in December hiking backpackingBackpacking in December in Zion is not for the faint of heart or the inexperienced, as this activity can be treacherous if very rewarding.
+Zion is a world-class backpacking destination, as the landscape you are hiking through is genuinely spectacular.
+Zion has different and stricter regulations than other national parks on their backpacking policies, so it’s important to understand the rules before you set out.
+The park limits group size and campsites, so you must reserve each backcountry campsite with a separate permit.
+This means that you will have less flexibility in the backcountry to change plans.
 Zion also has strict regulations on human impact on the wilderness that includes a pack-it-in, pack-it-out policy that includes all trash as well as human waste.

 Weather in December